 How does it work?
 The taxi departs from a fixed points, each pick-up point corresponds to the stop of public transport.
 The taxis can drop you off at any address within Brussels.

 How to book?
 Very easy: via the mobile application or by phone via 02/800.36.36

 Cost? €6 per person or €5 with a MOBIB-card.

 How about insurance?

-Your passengers are insured by the own car insurance for physical damage in an accident during a carpool ride, also for the detours for a carpooler.
-Therefore carpooling does not require any additional insurance.
-Material damage is covered by the own comprehensive insurance.
-If a passenger accidentally damages the car, the family insurance can offer a solution.
+Your passengers are insured by your own car insurance for physical damage in an accident during a carpool ride.
+Therefore, carpooling does not require any additional insurance.
+Material damage is covered by your own comprehensive insurance.
+If a passenger accidentally damages the car, family insurance can offer a solution.